Mr. Boop: Reception

 Mr. Boop was shortlisted for Heidi MacDonald's 2021 Cartoonists Studio Prize, and was nominated for an Ignatz Award.
 Zachary Jenkins of ComicsXF said "Until the team behind Sonic understands our dark desires, we will have to fulfill our needs with underground art like Mr. Boop."
-In 2022, Silver Sprocket released a hardcover collection of the entirety of Mr. Boop, which won the Ignatz Award for Outstanding Collection later that year.
+In 2022, Silver Sprocket's hardcover collection of the series won the Ignatz Award for Outstanding Collection.

 The Verge called it "a hilarious, sometimes existentially troubling interrogation of what’s fascinating about fandoms and dumb about copyright law" and "a note-perfect satire of a very specific time on the internet".